weblate/qTox_enhanced-1/README.md

 # qTox

-This is an unofficial fork ot qTox.
+This is an unofficial fork of qTox.
 As noted on the official qTox repository, be careful about official ones.
 However, we do have C++ experience and some resources to maintain qTox going forward, so feel free to try it out, file issues against us, and make pull requests here.